sethcottle/tabcloser/README.md

 ## Requested Permissions
 TabCloser requests a few permissions in the `manifest.json` file.

-`chrome.tabs` allows TabCloser to interact with Figma, Join Zoom, Spotify, VS Code Live Share, and Discord Invite tabs and close them.
+`chrome.tabs` allows TabCloser to interact with your tabs, giving it the ability to run when a new tab is detected and if a matched URL is found, close that tab automatically.

-`chrome.storage` allows TabCloser to save your `enabled` or `disabled` auto close preferences for a particular service and saves the interval you've set for checking tabs from the options menu.
+`chrome.storage` allows TabCloser to save your `enabled` or `disabled` auto close preferences for a particular service and saves the interval you've set for closing tabs from the options menu.

+#### Privacy

+TabCloser runs completely locally in your browser.
+It does not collect any analytics, it does not store any information about your tabs or browser history, it does not send any data back for processing or analysis.
+Your data is yours and yours alone.

 ## Installing TabCloser